-The mission of the Medical University South Carolina (MUSC) is to achieve excellence in patient care, education, and research, in an environment that is respectful of others, adaptive to change and accountable for outcomes.
+The mission of the Medical University South Carolina (MUSC) is to improve health and maximize quality of life through education, research and patient care.
 Human subjects research is an important element in meeting this mission.
-The University has established policies, procedures, and programs for the review of human subject research to promote the ethical conduct of research, safeguard the integrity of and protect human subjects and maintain strict compliance with regulatory standards.
+Our key values include integrity, trust, respect, social responsibility, fiscal responsibility, cultural competence, adaptability and sustainability.
+The University has established policies, procedures, and programs for the review of human subject research to promote the ethical conduct of research, safeguard the integrity of and protect human subjects, and maintain strict compliance with regulatory standards.
 MUSC investigators are granted the privilege of using human subjects under assurance to the government that research conducted at MUSC complies with all federal and local regulations protecting individuals involved in human subjects research.

-MUSC operations abide by the Federal Policy for the Protection of Human Subjects (the Common Rule) and the principles outlined in The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, the Declaration of Helsinki, the Nuremberg Code, and the VA Handbook 1200.5.
-The ethical conduct of research on human subjects is an essential component of our research mission and the rights and welfare of all persons participating in research are vigorously protected.
+MUSC operations abide by the Federal Policy for the Protection of Human Subjects (the Common Rule) and the principles outlined in The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, the Declaration of Helsinki, the Nuremberg Code, and the VA Handbook 1200.05.
+The ethical conduct of research on human subjects is an essential component of our research mission, and the rights and welfare of all persons participating in research are vigorously protected.

-MUSC has a long-standing human research protection program and human subjects research program that includes our General Clinical Research Center (GCRC) first funded by the National Institutes of Health in 1977.
-The GCRC has long been a focal point for stimulating, facilitating and conducting multidisciplinary clinical and translational research.
+MUSC has a long-standing human research protection program and human subjects research program that includes our Clinical and Translational Research Center (CTRC) first funded by the National Institutes of Health as a General Clinical Research Center in 1977.
+The CTRC has long been a focal point for stimulating, facilitating and conducting multidisciplinary clinical and translational research.
+This program provided the foundation for formation of the South Carolina Clinical and Translational Research Institute (SCTR) and the successful application for a Clinical and Translational Research Award from the National Institutes of Health in 2009.